CyEt55/angularPractice/README.md

 Use Sequelize ORM to add data to table, allowing to have sample data when the Back-End is initialized.  <-- DONE

-Search how to use style preprocesor and update the page styles.
+Search how to use style preprocesor and update the page styles. <-- DONE

+Put the Back-End in another folder <-- DONE

+Separate the Express server in another project <-- INCOMPLETE